langchain-ai/langchain/templates/rag-redis/README.md

 # rag-redis

-This package uses Langserve and Redis to build a RAG search example for answering questions on financial 10k filings docs (for Nike).
+This template performs RAG using Redis and OpenAI on financial 10k filings docs (for Nike).

 It relies on the sentence transformer `all-MiniLM-L6-v2` for embedding chunks of the pdf and user questions.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

-The following environment variables need to be set:
+The following Redis environment variables need to be set:

 ```bash
 export REDIS_HOST = <YOUR REDIS HOST>